 If a student’s programme does not start on either of these main dates, the discount will apply only if paid, within four weeks of the start of the programme.
 The discount applies only to tuition fees and only after all other discounts have been deducted.

 A discount of up to 20% on tuition fees is available for students who progress to certain taught non-government/research funded postgraduate programmes having completed, an undergraduate degree programme, certain short course programmes or an exchange programme, at one of the university’s main campuses, Partner, Network or collaborative colleges.
-This discount excludes PGCE/CertEd and Diploma of Architecture programmes and programmes such as the MOst and MPharm, which attract undergraduate fees and is applicable to the fee due after any other allowances have been deducted.
+This discount excludes PGCE/CertEd and Diploma of Architecture programmes and programmes such as the MOst which attract undergraduate fees and is applicable to the fee due after any other allowances have been deducted.
 These schemes are not available to students in the Medway School of Pharmacy.

 In addition to the Alumni discount, you may qualify for a First Class Honours Scholarship if the degree you were awarded at the university was awarded as a first.